|The Republic of Suriname is a country on the

 The natural resources are oil, timber, hydropower, fish, kaolin, shrimp, bauxite, gold, diamond, nickel, copper, platinum, iron ore.

-• The backbone of Suriname's economy is the export of alumina.
-Currently, Alcoa and BHP Billiton are investing US$2bn in the bauxite industry in West-Suriname.
+• The backbone of Suriname's economy used to be the export of alumina.
+Alcoa and BHP Billiton have now exited Suriname which opens new opportunities for the development of an integrated aluminium industry using the bauxite reserves from the Bakhuis mountains in the West of Suriname.
 The nation's topography is part of the geographical formation known as the Guyana Shield, a mineral-dense layer of the earth's crust estimated to be two billion years

 and a contributing factor to oil, gold and other minerals being